How to Master Organ-on-Chip Design: Tools, Methods & Materials

 Co-Culture and Barrier Models

-• Multiple cell types with distinct media requirements
+• Multiple cell types with different media requirements

-• Mechanical stimuli such as cyclic strain (lung) or peristalsis (gut)
+• Mechanical stimulation, such as peristalsis (gut) or cyclic strain (lung)

-These require precise microchannel geometry, controlled compartmentalization, and sometimes actuation systems.
+These require careful control of microchannel geometry, compartmentalization, and sometimes actuation systems (e.g., vacuum channels).

 Real-Time Monitoring